MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -DelegateRestrictedAccessControlManagement

-Allows SharePoint administrators to delegate the management of Restricted access control policy on sites to site owners.
+Allows SharePoint administrators to delegate the management of Restricted access control policy on sites to site admins and owners.

 The valid values are:

-- True - Allow site owners to manage Restricted access control policy
+- True - Allow site admins and owners to manage Restricted access control policy

-- False (default) - Do not allow site owners to manage Restricted access control policy
+- False (default) - Do not allow site admins and owners to manage Restricted access control policy

 ```yaml